harsimran59/FinalTermProject/README.md

-# Speech Emotion Recognition using keras, tensorflow and sklearn
+# Speech Emotion Recognition using Keras, Tensorflow and sklearn

-This repository contains the code for the speech emotion recognition model built using keras, tensorflow and sklearn libraries.
-The data used for trainibg purposes is the RAVDESS Audio Dataset.
+This repository contains the code for the speech emotion recognition model built using Keras, TensorFlow, and sklearn libraries.
+The data used for training purposes is the RAVDESS Audio Dataset.

-Tested on python 3.8.10
+Tested on Python 3.8.10

 ### Installation
 To install the dependencies run: